wereDevelopers/ktorUtils/README.md

 ```

-## example for retrieve json as a String:
+## examples:
 ```
 KtorUtils.executeCall<String>(HttpMethod.Get, endpoint = "https://jsonplaceholder.typicode.com/todos/1")

 ```

-to make a call that returns only a boolean you can use executeLight only to verify the return of the server is status 200 ok
+to make a call that returns only a boolean you can use executeLight only to verify the return of the server is status 200

 ```
 KtorUtils.executeCallLight(HttpMethod.Get, endpoint = "https://jsonplaceholder.typicode.com/todos/1")